2nd Corinthians Chapters 6 and 7– John Karmelich

 ii)

-Paul wanted to share.
-A false idea is
+is what Paul wanted to share.
+A false

-that everything was "wonderful" in Corinth and Paul wanted his share
+idea is that everything was "wonderful" in Corinth and Paul wanted

-share with the Corinthians was to be "one with them" in their
+wanted to share with the Corinthians was to be "one with them" in

 iii)